article / Hotspot conflict

 Since the U.S. military recently deployed special forces to capture Venezuelan President Maduro, the movement of U.S. troops has suddenly drawn attention from some military media outlets.
 In recent days, many media organizations have started to focus on reporting the news of U.S. military aircraft gathering in the United Kingdom.

-According to a report by the American website "The War Zone", on the day of the month, more than C-17 "Globemaster" transport aircraft departed from the continental United States and landed at the Royal Air Force Base Fairford in the United Kingdom.
-Among them, one C-17 came from the Campbell Army Airfield, which is the base of the renowned 160th Special Operations Aviation Regiment.
+According to reports from the U.S. theater website, from January 2 to 4, more than 10 C-17 Globemaster transport aircraft departed from the continental United States and landed at the Royal Air Force Base Fairford in the UK.
+Among them, four C-17s originated from the Campbell Army Airfield, which is the home of the renowned 160th Special Operations Aviation Regiment.

 Additionally, there have been reports claiming the presence of - and - helicopters, as well as - rotorcraft from the Special Operations Aviation Regiment at RAF Fairford.
 These are aircraft specifically designed for special operations and are the same models used during the recent military incursion into Venezuela.